 Run a trick play on the traditional game-day wings that will have your football fans cheering.
-These grilled -- not breaded -- chicken drumsticks and wings are a delicious variation on the favorite football snack.
+These low-cal chicken nuggets -- breaded in panko crumbs and dipped in a cool cilantro-ranch dressing -- are a delicious variation on the favorite football snack.

 Sandwiches are a buffet-table staple, no matter the party occasion.
 This hearty salami-layered recipe brings tailgate flavor to your Super Bowl party when prepared on the grill.

 Offer a twist on beer for guests who like to try something new.
 This fruity cocktail builds on classic wheat beer by adding a tropical twist.